Brain Cancer Treatment

 New Brain Cancer Treatments

 New therapies for cancer are being developed all the time.
 When a therapy shows promise, it is studied in a lab and improved as much as possible.
-It is then tested on people with cancer; these tests are called clinical trials.
+It is then tested in clinical trials involving people with cancer.

 - Clinical trials are available for virtually every kind of cancer.